vladfaust/mytonwallet-giveaways/packages/api/README.md

 Another alternative is [Prisma](https://prisma.io).
 I've used it in the past, but it imbues great vendor lock-in in my opinion (`.prisma` schema, proprietary real-time updates solution etc.).

+## Notes

+- TON addresses are stored in PostgreSQL as `Address.toRaw()` BLOBs.
+- Many low hanging database optimizations (indices, proper transaction options, hand-picked columns to select etc.) are left out for the sake of development speed & simplicity.